jasdips/bulk-rdap/draft-nro-bulk-rdap.md

 ```

 The following is an elided example of the bulk data generated on the same day for all the RDAP object classes the RIR
-supports (not showing the ASCII Record Separator (0x1E) for each JSON object):
+supports (not showing the ASCII Record Separator character (0x1E) for each JSON object):

 ```
 {